telerik/reporting-docs/doc-output/configure-the-report-engine/processing-element.md

 ### SharedDataSourceResolver

 __sharedDataSourceResolver__ element allows to alter the default shared DataSource(`.sdsx`)-resolving mechanism.
-This element determines what instance of the [Telerik.Reporting.Interfaces.ISharedDataSourceResolver](/reporting/api/Telerik.Reporting.Interfaces.ISharedDataSourceResolver) interface will be used by the processing engine to resolve the shared DataSources references that are specified in the report definition.
+This element determines whihch implementation of the [Telerik.Reporting.Interfaces.ISharedDataSourceResolver](/reporting/api/Telerik.Reporting.Interfaces.ISharedDataSourceResolver) interface will be used by the processing engine to resolve the shared DataSources references that are specified in the report definition.

 This __SharedDataSourceResolver__ is intended to be used in scenarios where the `.sdsx` files are not retrieved from a local file path but rather obtained from a different type of storage.
-As an example, if a custom [Telerik.Reporting.Interfaces.ISharedDataSourceStorage](/reporting/api/Telerik.WebReportDesigner.Services.ISharedDataSourceStorage) is implemented where the `.sdsx` files are stored in a database, then a custom custom `SharedDataSourceResolver` would be necessary to provide specific logic that will retrieve the necessary `.sdsx` XML from the database and will then [Deserialize]({%slug telerikreporting/using-reports-in-applications/program-the-report-definition/serialize-report-definition-in-xml%}#deserialize-from-xml) to an instance of the [Telerik.Reporting.DataSource](/reporting/api/Telerik.Reporting.DataSource) class and return it in the `Resolve` method.
+As an example, if a custom [Telerik.Reporting.Interfaces.ISharedDataSourceStorage](/reporting/api/Telerik.WebReportDesigner.Services.ISharedDataSourceStorage) is implemented where the `.sdsx` files are stored in a database, then a custom `SharedDataSourceResolver` would be necessary to provide specific logic that will retrieve the `.sdsx` XML from the database and will then [Deserialize]({%slug telerikreporting/using-reports-in-applications/program-the-report-definition/serialize-report-definition-in-xml%}#deserialize-from-xml) it to an instance of the [Telerik.Reporting.DataSource](/reporting/api/Telerik.Reporting.DataSource) class and return it in the `Resolve` method.

 ### `<sharedDataSourceResolver>` element